finom/next-smoothie-zod/README.md

 The library (as well as Vovk.ts itself) is built thanks to fantastic job made by other people.

-- When `@vovkZod` is initialised, it converts [Zod](https://zod.dev/) schemas to JSON Schemas with [zod-to-json-schema](https://www.npmjs.com/package/zod-to-json-schema) and makes `onMetadata` handler to receive it as client validation object.
+- When `@vovkZod` is initialised, it converts [Zod](https://zod.dev/) schemas to JSON Schemas with [zod-to-json-schema](https://www.npmjs.com/package/zod-to-json-schema) and makes metadata handler to receive it as client validation object.
 - `@vovkZod` performs Zod validation on server-side.
 - When clientized controller method gets called `zodValidateOnClient` performs validation on client-side with [Ajv](https://ajv.js.org/).